 Not too tricky

-- 2 Cox's type eating apples, cored and cut into wedges
+- 2 eating apples, e.g Cox's, cored and cut into wedges

-- 6 New potatoes, scrubbed, cut into small cubes
+- 6 new potatoes, scrubbed and cut into small cubes

-In a large pan heat the oil.
+Heat the oil in a large pan.
 Add the gammon or bacon chunks and onion and cook until it changes colour and is starting to brown.
-Add the apples, sage, mustard, cider and potatoes.
-Combine well together and bring to the boil.
-Gradually add the small pieces of combined butter and flour.
-Stir to thicken slightly.
-The sauce should be glossy and thicken slightly.
+Add the apples, sage, mustard, cider or apple juice and potatoes.
+Combine well together and bring to the boil for 10 minutes under a moderate heat.

-Divide the mixture between 4 individual pie dishes or make as one ‘family pie’
+Divide the mixture between 4 individual ovenproof pie dishes or transfer to a large ovenproof pie dish.

-For individual pies cut the pastry into 4 and roll each out separately.
-Wet the top of the dish and roughly press the pastry onto the dish.
+For individual pies, cut the pastry into 4 and roll each section separately.
+Dampen the top of the dish and roughly press the pastry onto the dish.
 Finish off the pastry or leave draped over for a ‘rustic’ pie crust.

-Cook in a preheated oven for 15-20 minutes until risen, flaky and golden.
+Bake in the oven for 15-20 minutes until the pastry is risen and golden brown.